Page saved! You can go back to this later in your Diabetes and Me Close

 If your feelings last longer than two weeks or start later, you could have postnatal depression.
 Symptoms may include feeling sad or low for long periods of time, tiredness, not sleeping well and feeling like can’t take care of your baby.

-If you think you have postnatal depression, talk to your doctor, midwife or care team straight away.
+If you think you might be depressed, talk to your doctor, midwife or health visitor straight away.
 They will be able to arrange care and support for you.
-The earlier it’s diagnosed and treated, the quicker you’ll recover.
+With the appropriate support most people make a full recovery

 You and your maternity team should discuss contraception prior to you giving birth.
 Find out more on our main after the birth page for people with all types of diabetes.